ACT Science

 Practice the method until it's automatic

 Run this approach on full timed passages on thirty-six until it's a habit.
+Compare reading approaches in 5 strategies for reading ACT Science passages.
+For pacing within the 40-minute section, see ACT Science time management.
 For the complete plan and score targets, see how to improve your ACT Science score.

 Start practicing